marcokstephen/WaterlooFoodMenu/README.md

 WaterlooFoodMenu
 ================

-Android app - fetches uWaterloo menu information and hours of operation
+Android app - fetches uWaterloo menu information and hours of operation.

+You will need to use your own API key, which can be requested at http://api.uwaterloo.ca/